britram/rains-prototype/draft-trammell-rains-protocol.md

 A naming service should impose as little structure on the names it supports as practical in order to be universally applicable.
-Naming services that impose a given organizational structure on the names will not translate well to societies where that organizational structure is not prevalent.
+Naming services that impose a given organizational structure on names will not translate well to societies where that organizational structure is not prevalent.

 ### Federation of Authority